 (1) An application for a licence shall be made in writing and in a manner and form determined by the Commissioner in respect of such an application and shall contain such information as is required by the Commissioner in respect of such an application.

-(2) Notice of the application shall be advertised in accordance with the regulations.
+[(2) deleted]

 (3) The information contained in the application shall be verified by statutory declaration of the applicant.

 (4) In respect of any particular application the applicant shall furnish the Commissioner with such further information as the Commissioner determines, verified if the Commissioner so requires by statutory declaration.